-Common upper airway infections including rhinitis, allergic rhinitis, acute and chronic otitis media, tonsilitis, laryngitis and laryngotracheobronchitis.
-Congenital abnormalities of the upper airways.
-Infections of the lower respiratory tract (Pneumonia, bronchiolitis, tuberculosis).
+Diagnosis and management of common upper airway infections including rhinitis, acute and chronic otitis media, tonsilitis, laryngitis and laryngotracheobronchitis, congenital abnormalities of the upper airwaysand infections of the lower respiratory tract.
 Principles of diagnosing and managing bronchial asthma in children.
-Chronic obstructive airway disease in children.
-Chronic lung disease of infancy.
-Congenital malformation of the lower respiratory tract.
 Surgical emergencies of the respiratory system.
-Allergy and atopy and the relationship with the respiratory tract.
+Allergic diseases of children with special emphasis on allergic rhinitis.
 Basic knowledge in detecting abnormalities in a chest x ray.